AyushSMD/OnieroRAG/README.md

 conda create -n langchain-demo python=3.11 pytorch conda activate langchain-demo
 ```
-> Note: Adjust the `prefix` in the `env.yml` file accordingly, if you're planning to clone the environmrnt.
+> Note: Adjust the `prefix` in the `env.yml` file accordingly, if you're planning to clone the environment.

 Clone this repository.